 When is the last time you raised rates at your spa or massage practice?
 There is no doubt that costs for supplies, rent, utility, or salaries have increased, making it difficult to maintain the profit margin you want.
 Yet you may be concerned about the impact of a cost increase on clients.

 Among your clientele, many will understand your need to raise prices to cover your rising operational costs.
-Yet there’s no question that a price increase can potentially impact your business.
-A budget-conscious client may need to cut back on skin care or massage treatment sessions.
+Yet, there’s no question that a price increase can potentially impact your business.
+A budget-conscious client may need to cut back on skincare or massage treatment sessions.
 Even a modest increase might encourage some clients who always are comparing prices to look at other providers.

 While you can’t control how a client will respond to an increase in price, you can manage the communication.
 No client wants to find out that you’ve raised your rates at the end of a session.
 At least a month in advance, let clients know you plan to raise your rates.
-At the same time, put up a notice about the change by reception and/or in the treatment rooms.
+Simultaneously, put up a notice about the change by a reception and/or in the treatment rooms.
 Indicate that prices will be going up, by how much and the effective date.
 This way, you make sure everyone has been informed.
 If you send out a newsletter, include information in it as well.

-Be prepared for questions
+Be prepared for questions.

-But even after conveying the news in an advance notice, clients may have some questions about the increase.
+But even after conveying the news in advance notice, clients may have some questions about the increase.
 Be prepared to answer them with credible and reasonable reasons.
 You even may want to write up a list of possible questions and answers before you announce the price hike so you’ll be prepared to address issues.

-Get your team up to date and on board
+Get your team up to date and onboard

-You need to do it to keep your spa or massage practice growing and raising prices is inevitable at some point.
+You need to do it to keep your spa or massage practice growing, and raising prices is inevitable at some point.
 As long as the increases are not exorbitant and there is a good reason, most clients will accept them.